EnigmaCurry/d.rymcg.tech/README.md

 You need to install the following tools on your local workstation:

-The only hard requirement is the `docker` client and `docker-compose`:
+The only hard requirements are the `docker` client, and `docker-compose`:

  * [Install docker client](https://docs.docker.com/get-docker/) (For
    Mac/Windows, this means Docker Desktop.
 For Linux, this means installing the